-SOURCE: MASC
+SOURCE: MASC – Reviewed 2022

 NOTE: Also include under this code any rules of order, in addition to Robert's Rules, that the Committee has adopted.

 File: BEDF

 VOTING METHOD

 Open meeting

 Votes of the School Committee will be taken by voice vote or a hand count and shall be recorded in the minutes.
 If the vote is unanimous only that fact need be recorded.
 No vote taken at an open session shall be by secret ballot.